circleupx/circleupx.github.io/content/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/index.md

 kubectl apply -f https://k8s.io/examples/controllers/nginx-deployment.yaml
 ```

-You can confirm the deployment was successful by verifying you have 3 pods up and running using the following kubectl command.
+I can confirm the deployment was successful by verifying that all 3 pods are up and running using the following kubectl command.

 ```bash
 kubectl get pods
 ```

-Once all three are up and running we can now expose our deployment using the following command.
+Once the pods are ready to receive traffic we can expose our deployment using the following kubectl command.

 ```bash
 kubectl expose deployment nginx-deployment --port=31080 --target-port=80 --type=NodePort
 ```

-Where --target-port is where the container is listening for incoming traffic.
-The parameter --port is where the service is listening inside the cluster, in this case, port 80.
+- **target-port** is where the container is listening for requests coming from outside the node.
+- **port** is where the container is listening inside the cluster, in this case, port 80.

-Once the service has been created you can use the following command to see the cluster port, the service port assigned to the Nginx deployment service, and the randomly generated port for local connections.
+Once the service has been created you can use the following kubectl command to see the cluster port, the service port assigned to the Nginx deployment service, and the randomly generated port for local connections.

 ```bash
 kubectl get svc -o wide